ImPurpl3/eCDP-rpc/README.md

 2. You will need a Python install for this!
 Get em' here! - https://www.python.org/downloads/
 3. You can run it using many ways, but I recommend using the Windows Terminal. (wt.exe)
 4. If you have troubles with the Rich Presence, DM or ping me on Discord (ImPurpl3#0871)
+5. Tutorial on how to use it here - https://youtu.be/J1tAidTPCXE